 Diesel Particulate Filter (DPF); How they work and why they cause problems

 The DPF looks similar to a traditional exhaust silencer but is mounted close to the engine.
-Inside is a complex honeycomb ceramic structure designed to filter the exhaust gases while minimising flow reduction (which would otherwise limit performance).
+Inside is a complex honeycomb ceramic structure designed to filter the exhaust gases while minimizing flow reduction (which would otherwise limit performance).
 By forcing the exhaust gases through the walls between the channels of the DPF, the particulate matter is deposited on the walls, so reducing the amount of air pollution.
 Once the DPF reaches a certain level of ‘Saturation’ it performs a regeneration cycle to burn off the particulate matter inside the filter.

 - A car which is primarily used for motorway use will generally run at warmer temperatures and therefore produce far less particulate matter than one used in a stop/start city environment.
 A vehicle used on the motorway is also going to be able to regenerate more often and effectively as it is in the perfect driving environment for the regeneration process to occur,